kschuler/guide/guidelines/documentation.md

 4. Transcribing and coding the experiment
 5. Analyzing the data

-As of February, 2017, we also try to keep all comments on the main experiment thread \(and not on sub-tasks\), because this allows for easier printing and archiving.
+As of February, 2017, we also try to keep all comments on the main experiment task \(and not on sub-tasks\), because this allows for easier printing and archiving.

 ![](/assets/asana-experiment-subtasks.png)